azinum/Falk/README.md

 #### Fast
 The Virtual Machine in Falk is a [Threaded Interpreter](https://en.wikipedia.org/wiki/Threaded_code).
 This is probably the fastest Virtual Machine interpreter.
-The only downsite I can think of is that is't harder to implement, compared to other solutions like [Decode and Dispatch](http://stackoverflow.com/questions/3848343/decode-and-dispatch-interpretation-vs-threaded-interpretation).
+The only downside I can think of is that is't harder to implement, compared to other solutions like [Decode and Dispatch](http://stackoverflow.com/questions/3848343/decode-and-dispatch-interpretation-vs-threaded-interpretation).

 #### Simple
 Target syntax style is aimed to be like C.
 Falk is going to be a dynamically typed language.
-When defining a variable, type is not requred.
+When defining a variable, type is not required.

 Example:
 ``` ruby